 Distinctive landscape with big round granite masses at the area of a small white Catholic village.

-A fishing village located at the northwestern edge of the island that was called Pyrgos until 1915 when it was renamed to Panormos.
+A fishing village located at the northwestern edge of the island.
+Its windless port was always the official port of Pyrgos village.

 Cosmopolitan destination & the absolute magnet of the international jet-set while since the '60s its name became synonymous to unlimited luxury.

 Why Visit Tinos?

 - 150 km of paths link scenic villages, orthodox & catholic chapels & famous beaches.

 - Museums, chapels, & dovecotes reveal architectural, folk art & sculptural tradition.